What to Do When Your Tattoo Is Scabbing

 - Keep your tattoo out of the sun.

 - Make sure your tattoo doesn't get stuck to your clothes or your sheets.
-This could mean that you need to wear different style of clothing for a little bit while the tattoo heals, and that you need to sleep in a different position.
+This could mean that you need to wear different style of clothing for a little bit while you heal, and that you need to sleep in a different position.

 What to Do About Extremely Thick, Dense Scabs